openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## <a name="convert-models-to-intermediate-representation"></a>Step 2: Convert the Model with Model Optimizer

-To use Your model in the OpenVINO Runtime it's required to be converted into IR (Intermediate Representation) format.
-To do this You need to run Your trained model throught the Model Optimizer.
+To use your model in the OpenVINO Runtime, it's required to be converted into OpenVINO IR (Intermediate Representation) format.
+To do this it is required to run trained model through the Model Optimizer.

 This tutorial uses the public GoogleNet v1 Caffe* model to run the Image Classification Sample.
 See the example in the <a href="#download-models">Download Models</a> section of this article to learn how to download this model.